oscarpedrero/BloodyBoss/README.md

 <details>
 <summary>Changelog</summary>

+`1.1.9`
+- Fixed error that did not recognize some VBLOOD as such.

 `1.1.8`
 - Fixed bug when sending the message multiple times when more than one vampire kills the world boss.